dancooke/bioio/README.md

 Template methods allow IO into any continuous containers (e.g. std::vector and std::string).

-example.cpp shows some basic use cases of the API.

 fasta.cpp is a simple command line application that uses bioio to fetch subsequences from a fasta file.
 It can be compiled with `make`, and is used like

     ./fasta [options] <fasta_path> <region>